 16 Things I learned from the cleansing of the ten lepers

 1. God’s mercy is for all.
 It matters not your status – rich or poor, sick or well, men, women, children, people of all races.
 It is for all of us!
 These were ten lepers living in rejection because of their disease yet God had mercy on them.
+We are unclean too; our sins are like leprosy, eating away at our soul.
+Come to Jesus and accept His mercy and grace.

 2. Jesus is there when we cry out to Him for his mercy.
 Just as the leper had to cry out unclean, unclean, we too cry out O wretched sinner that I am, have mercy on me.
 His mercy lifted me out of the ugliness of sin.